Thu289/Facetory/docs/facial-makeup-filter-report.md

 Rather than relying on manually tuned percentiles, the system normalises `diff` by subtracting the minimum distance observed in the mask and dividing by the dynamic range.
 The resulting `[0,1]` score is optionally passed through a `diff_gamma` exponent to emphasise either subtle gradients (`gamma > 1`) or bold accents (`gamma < 1`).
 A configurable pair of parameters—`base_alpha_floor` and `base_alpha_scale`—ensures that even low-distance pixels retain a minimum share of their original opacity, while high-distance pixels can approach full opacity.
 When additional artistic control is needed, creators can supply a tiered mapping of thresholds to weights, allowing, for example, mid-tone freckles to remain partially visible while the base skin colour fades.

 To combat specular highlights that would otherwise punch through the mask, the system also computes a luminance percentile over the active pixels.
 Values exceeding the chosen highlight percentile are softened via a Gaussian-blurred highlight mask and a user-adjustable `highlight_scale`, subtly tamping down blown-out regions without erasing them entirely.
-The final detail map is multiplied with the original alpha channel and can optionally be run through a soft-light style remap, giving artists a smooth knob between purely linear attenuation and a more contrast-preserving curve.
+The final detail map is multiplied with the original alpha channel, yielding an attenuated skin overlay that preserves microtexture while removing large regions that match the dominant tone.

 This methodology gives fine control over three competing goals: (1) removing broad swaths of the base skin tone, (2) preserving high-frequency makeup strokes such as contour lines or pores, and (3) keeping highlight behaviour stable across lighting conditions.
 It also keeps the behaviour consistent between backend renders and the live WebGL pipeline, as identical parameters are serialised with the style metadata and consumed by both runtimes.